Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshservice.md

       i.
 Login to the Freshservice Instance.

      ii.
-Click on profile picture on the and navigate to Profile Settings.
+Click on profile picture and navigate to Profile Settings.

     iii.
 Click on View API Key.